Ray-B-Ouamba/DENZEL-HAYES-WASHINGTON-TRIBUTE-PAGE-WITH-BACKGROUND-IMAGE-CHANGING/README.md

 * CSS

 ## OPTIMIZATIONS
-* Bring Javascript into the project to give it a more dynamic aspect.
+* Incorporate Javascript into the project to add a more interactive element.

 ## LESSONS LEARNED:
 * How to make responsive web designs that fit different screen sizes and devices using media queries.